bennettmcelwee/tweet-copier/readme.txt

 = Install the plugin =

-Log in your WordPress dashboard, go to the Plugins screen and search for *Tweet Copier*.
+Log in your WordPress dashboard, go to the Plugins screen and click *Add New*.
+Search for *Tweet Copier*.
 When it appears, click *Install Now*, then *Activate*.

 To install it manually from a zip file, just unzip the `tweet-copier.zip` file into the `/wp-content/plugins/` directory.
 Then log in your WordPress dashboard, go to the Plugins screen and click *Activate* in the *Tweet Copier* section.